-Part 0 - Run Migrations That Load Data for Pagination Testing ezu test data migration starter files.zip
+Part 0 - Run Migrations That Load Data for Pagination Testing

 This part of the assignment is completely instructor-led.
 Play the tutorial video and follow along on your computer while you load test data for instructors and students.
 There is a starter zip file for this portion of the assignment that you need to download from the weekly schedule: